steveklabnik/blog/_posts/2011-07-03-nobody-understands-rest-or-http.md

 >
 > Sadly, Rails does not (yet) understand this format.

-### I'd like my content to be displayed in multiple langauges
+### I'd like my content to be displayed in multiple languages

 This is related, but a little different.
 What about pages in different languages?
 Again, we have a question of representation, not one of